-Ms Low Mei Yoke speaks with Popspoken on MILIEU 2018.
+Artistic director, Low Mei Yoke, who happens to be a 2018 Cultural Medallion awardee, as well as choreographer of dance troupes at Raffles Girls’ Secondary and Nanyang Girls’ High speaks with us on the production.
 Her responses are originally in Mandarin, translated here with the help of her colleagues.

 Popspoken: Tell us a bit more about Frontier Danceland and the direction of the company.

 Low Mei Yoke: Frontier Danceland is a contemporary dance repertory company in Singapore that became full-fledged in 2011.
 A non-profit contemporary dance company that combines dynamic Western dance technique with the strength and beauty of Asian expression.
 Inspired by the energy and the vibrancy of contemporary life in Singapore, the Company challenges itself to create and perform innovative and evocative works that push beyond choreographic and performance boundaries.
 Frontier Danceland has worked with both local and international dance-makers from various backgrounds and has also represented Singapore internationally over the years.

 Frontier Danceland’s vision is to be a versatile contemporary dance company in Singapore that is committed to inspire the audiences with a dynamic range of contemporary dance works, contributing to a greater appreciation of the art form.
 The company does this by creating opportunities for Singaporean and international dance artists to create and present diverse, experimental and accessible dance works on the team of professional dancers, as part of the company’s efforts in grooming emerging choreographers in Singapore.
 Over the years, Frontier Danceland has earned local & international recognition for its dedication to original works & makes continuous efforts to drive new content for contemporary dance.

 Popspoken: Share with us how the collaboration came about for Dimensions of Dialogue.